neckberg/hashdown/README.md

 # Hashdown
-Reads and writes files resembling an .md file to and from an arbitrary PHP array or object.
+Reads and parses a strictly formatted .md file into a PHP associative array - or writes a PHP associative array or object to a structured .md file.

 Each header in an .md file defines a new key in an associative array, where the content beneath the header is the value of the key.
 For example, the following .md content would yield the proceeding PHP array:
 ```md
 # Name
 Nathan